Nethereum/Nethereum.eShop/docs/eShop-Db-Setup.md

 #### Adding a migration

+Batch files which create a named migration for Catalog and Identity for all supported Db Providers.

 ```
+AddCatalogMigration.bat <NameOfMigration>
-AddMigration.bat <NameOfMigration>
+AddIdentityMigration.bat <NameOfMigration>
 ```

 Creates a new migration in each DB provider project.

 #### Creating Db Scripts

+Generates a complete DB creation script for each supported Db Provider for both the Catalog connection and Identity connection.
+This script can be run manually against the chosen database.

 ```
-ScriptDbs.bat
+ScriptCatalogDb.bat
+ScriptIdentityDb.bat
 ```

-Generates a complete DB creation script for each supported Db Provider for both the Catalog connection and Identity connection.
-This script can be run manually against the chosen database.